CBATeam/CBA_A3/utils/CBA_README.txt

 What do I need?
 ===============
-* You should always install the @CBA mod folder by copying it to your ArmA II insallation folder.
+* You should always install the @CBA mod folder by copying it to your ArmA II installation folder.

 * If you have a "merged", Combined Operations installation with both the old ArmA II